-In order to give teaching experience to as many students as possible, a number of students are appointed as Teaching Assistants in their second or later years.
+In order to give teaching experience to as many students as possible, students are appointed as Teaching Assistants in their second or later years.
 These assistants are responsible for sections in large lecture courses, or labs in theory courses, and perform additional duties as assigned by the instructor.
-The work takes about 10-15 hours a week and is supervised by the instructor.
-The assistant is expected to attend all the lecture hours and final examination of the course and to be available to consult with students.
+The work takes an average of 12.9 hours a week and is supervised by the instructor.
+The TA is expected to attend all the lecture hours and final examination of the course and to be available to consult with students.
 Ordinarily, the assistant's task will include the grading of papers and examinations.
 The instructor will meet regularly with the assistant to discuss the course and the assistant's tasks.
 Normally, teaching assistants will be given an opportunity to conduct at least one lecture by themselves, with assistance from the instructor.
 Advanced students (generally only those in the dissertation stage) may also be appointed as Graduate Instructors.
 Graduate Instructors have full responsibility for a course, although some faculty supervision is provided.
 Ordinarily appointments as Graduate Instructor are made only for a single semester.
 Other teaching assignments may be for Music 190S courses (on topics proposed by the student).
-Students will be notified of their appointments near the end of the preceding semesters.
+Students will be asked their preferences and notified of their appointments near the end of the preceding semesters.
+As soon as the appointment is announced, students should contact their supervising faculty member.